Top highlights from White House correspondents’ dinner

 “I’m gonna be fine with your jokes,” Biden said.
 Then, putting on his aviator sunglasses, said: “But I’m not sure about Dark Brandon.”

-The president’s acknowledgement of the bit was met with laughter and applause.
+The president’s acknowledgment of the bit was met with laughter and applause.

 The meme has even been embraced by his 2024 reelection campaign team, with his website featuring a “dark Brandon” photo with “2024” under it.